chowe99/MC-Server-Docs/README.md

 ## Client-Server Mods

-Client-server mods need to be installed on the client and the server to function properly, however some mods like `Simple Voice Chat` aren't necessary to install on the client side and the server can still be accessed with a vanilla client.
+Client-server mods need to be installed on the client and the server to function properly, however some mods like `Simple Voice Chat` aren't necessary to install on the client side ~~and the server can still be accessed with a vanilla client~~.

 - [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) - Adds proximity voice chat to the game.
-    - Try downloading it with the Modrith client first, but its likely you won't be able to add it to your **"Fabulously Optimized"** instance.
+    - Try downloading it with the Modrith client first, but it's likely you won't be able to add it to your **"Fabulously Optimized"** instance.
     - To download it manually, use [this link](https://modrinth.com/plugin/simple-voice-chat?version=1.21.5&loader=fabric).
     - Then, place it inside your **"Fabulously Optimized"** instance's mod folder.
         - (Windows) `%APPDATA%\ModrinthApp\profiles\Fabulously Optimized\mods`
-        - (Linux) `~/.local/share/ModrinthApp/profiles/FabOpt/mods`
+        - (Linux) `~/.local/share/ModrinthApp/profiles/Fabulously\ Optimized/mods`
     - Once you've loaded it in-game:
       - Press `v` (default) to access SVC's settings, make sure you select the correct input and output devices.
       - Type `/voicechat` to see it's commands (`/voicechat invite <PLAYERNAME>` is the most relevant).